What this notice is

 Right to Be Notified of a Breach of Unsecured PHI.
 This notification will be made by mail unless we do not have a correct mailing address for you, then we may use our web site, media stories or ads to inform you.

-As explained above, health care providers and health plans may use and disclose your health information without your written authorization for purposes of treatment, payment, and health care operations.
-Our healthcare providers are linked by an electronic medical record.
-When you go to an outside provider we may be able to share and/or access your records through an electronic Health Information Exchange (HIE).
-Before there was an HIE, providers and health plans exchanged this information directly by hand delivery, mail, facsimile, or e-mail.
-This process was time consuming, expensive, and not secure.
+As explained above, health–care providers and health plans may use and disclose your health information without your written authorization for purposes of treatment, payment and health–care operations.
+Our health–care providers are linked by an electronic medical record.
+When you go to an outside provider, we may be able to share and/or access your records through an electronic Health Information Exchange (HIE).
+Before there was an HIE, providers and health plans exchanged this information directly by hand delivery, mail, facsimile or email.

-The Electronic Health Information Exchange(HIE) changes this process.
-Technology allows a provider or health plan to submit a single request through a health information organization (HIO) to obtain electronic records for a specific patient from other HIE participants.
+The electronic HIE changes this process.
+Technology allows a provider or health plan to submit a single request through a Health Information Organization (HIO) to obtain electronic records for a specific patient from other HIE participants.
 The provider must have sufficient personal information about you to prove they have a treatment relationship with you before the HIO will allow access to your information.

-OPTING OUT: If you do not wish to share information with providers through an HIO you must opt-out.
-Please understand your decision to restrict access to your electronic health information through an HIO will limit your health care providers’ ability to provide the most effective care for you.
-By submitting a request for restrictions, you accept the risks associate with that decision.
+Opting out: If you do not wish to share information with providers through an HIO you must opt out.
+Please understand your decision to restrict access to your electronic health information through an HIO will limit your health–care providers’ ability to provide the most effective care for you.
+By submitting a request for restrictions, you accept the risks associated with that decision.
 Your decision to restrict access to your electronic health information through the HIO does not impact other disclosures of your health information.
-Providers and health plans may continue to share your information directly through other means (such as by facsimile or secure e-mail) without your specific written authorization.
+Providers and health plans may continue to share your information directly through other means (such as by fax or secure email) without your specific written authorization.
 Opting out of the HIO will not prevent our providers from seeing your complete medical record.

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice at our facilities and on our website.
-The notice will contain on the first page the effective date.
+The notice will contain the effective date on the first page.

 Certain uses and disclosures of PHI require an authorization from you.
 These include psychotherapy notes not maintained in the electronic medical record, PHI used for marketing purposes or the sale of PHI.